RADAR & Disabled Toilet Door Locks

 What are the benefits of installing RADAR locks for disabled toilets?

-• Accessible toilets and changing areas will be cleaner as there will be limited access to these.
+• Accessible toilets and changing areas will be cleaner because access will be limited.

-• Disabled users can access your accessible facilities independently as they won’t need to ask a member of staff for a code on locked doors if there is a RADAR lock and key system in place.
+• Disabled users can access your accessible facilities independently, as they won’t need to ask a member of staff for a code to locked doors if a RADAR lock and key system is in place.

 • They help to protect your washroom facilities from vandalism, making them particularly useful in public washrooms.
 See our vandal-resistant sanitaryware here.